Introduction

 Importing listings from the Miami Association of REALTORS with the Bridge API

 The Bridge API was developed by Bridge Interactive, a company partnered with the Miami Association of REALTORS.
-Let’s take a look at the steps you need to take before you can start importing listings.
+Let’s look at the steps you need to take before you can import listings.

 1. Create an account on the Bridge Agreement Management platform.
-Once you created your account, you may have to enter payment details as well.
+Once you have created your account, you may also have to enter payment details.

 2. After completing the agreement, you will be able to create a Bridge Interactive API account.
 By completing the registration, you will automatically request API access to MiamiRE.

-4. You will receive an email as soon as MiamiRE approves your API data access request.
-You will then be able to copy any data that they have selected to be made available to you.
+4. when MiamiRE approves your API data access request, you will receive an email.
+You will then be able to copy any data they have selected to be available to you.

 Useful Links: